airyhq/airy/docs/docs/sources/chatplugin/installation.md

 You must replace `CHANNEL_ID` with the channel id obtained when [connecting](#connecting-a-channel) the source and `SCRIPT_HOST` with the host of your Chat Plugin server.
-When using the local minikube environment `SCRIPT_HOST` must be set to host variable obtained in the [installation process](getting-started/installation/minikube.md).
+When using the local minikube environment `SCRIPT_HOST` must be set to `airy.core`.

 :::note

-The host provided by minikube not publicly accessible.
+`airy.core` not publicly accessible.
 The setup will only work for local web pages.

 :::

-To test the setup, replace the `CHANNEL_ID` in the URL `/chatplugin/example?channel_id=CHANNEL_ID` and open it in your browser.
+To test the setup, replace the `CHANNEL_ID` in the URL `http://airy.core/chatplugin/example?channel_id=CHANNEL_ID` and open it in your browser.